“The story of Lang and Judy Washburn is a love story where the stars chose to match unlikely equals.”

 Judy, a Californian, had come east to Cornell, gone west to Arizona, and come east again to work with General Eisenhower’s former deputy, General Lucius Clay, the father of the Berlin Airlift.
 When Clay called on Lang to help rebuild the Republican Party after the Goldwater defeat in 1964, Judy met Lang for the first time.
 They were married two years later.

 Together they raised an extended family, while crisscrossing the country and the world, as Lang served two Presidents as an Assistant Secretary of Commerce, the Walt Disney Company as a senior Vice President, and the GOP as a senior strategist and fund-raiser.

 Lang and Judy’s service to Loudoun County is as profound, as it is unsung.

-Judy was a founder of the Windy Hill Foundation, serving on the charter Board and for each of the 29 years since.
+Judy was a founder of the Windy Hill Foundation and was on the charter Board for over 31 years.
 She served on the Board of Evans Home for Children and was one of the founders of the Firehouse Chili Dinners in support of the Middleburg Volunteer Fire and Rescue Company.
 She has written, by all accounts, hundreds, if not thousands, of personal letters that have moved tens of thousands of dollars toward local Loudoun charities.